 During childbirth, the focus can often be solely on the baby.

-Postpartum hemorrhage is the leading cause of these complications, with 2.9 percent of new moms in the U.S. bleeding too much.
-While that may not seem like a lot on a percentage basis, it equates to 125,000 affected women.
+Postpartum hemorrhage is the leading cause of these complications, with 11 percent of new moms in the U.S. bleeding too much.
+While that may not seem like a lot on a percentage basis, it equates to 474,000 affected women.

 Postpartum hemorrhage is when a new mother starts bleeding profusely and to a dangerous level after giving birth.
 Postpartum hemorrhages most often occur after cesarean births.
-Most postpartum hemorrhages happen immediately after birth, but sometimes it can occur slightly later.
+Most postpartum hemorrhages happen immediately after birth, but sometimes they can occur slightly later.

 During labor, a pregnant woman experiences contractions to help deliver her baby.
 After the baby arrives, her uterus continues to contract to push out the placenta.

 After the placenta is delivered, the contractions continue to aid in compressing the bleeding vessels where the placenta was attached.
-If the uterus does not contract strongly enough, the blood vessels would bleed freely and a hemorrhage would occur.
+If the uterus does not contract strongly enough, the blood vessels would bleed freely, and a hemorrhage would occur.

 Some new mothers face a higher risk of postpartum hemorrhage.
 These conditions increase a mother’s risk: